vezel-dev/novadrop/doc/game/data-center-format.md

 ### Attributes

-Each node in the data tree has zero or more attributes, which are name/value pairs.
+Each node in the data graph has zero or more attributes, which are name/value pairs.
 They are of the form:

 ```cpp